codin/scaffold/README.md

 ##Installation

-To allow scaffold to work correctly we suggest that you set-up a vhost that points it's document root to ```scaffold/html``` here is and example:
+To allow scaffold to work correctly we suggest that you set-up a vhost that points it's document root to ```scaffold/html``` here is an example:

 ```
 Listen 1337